What if you could avoid the crowds while seeing the changing of the seasons?

 6. Ibiza, Spain

 Ibiza is known as a party and beach destination for the hot summer months, but right before the season ends is one of the best times to go.
 Warm, lazy days and cool evenings provide the perfect respite in Europe.
+Whether you want to jam out to your favorite DJs all night long, or lounge around at the beach, you will find your happy place here.
+I also adore the beautiful flowers and relatively inexpensive accommodation.
+Pair this with great Spanish cuisine and this is an unbeatable Autumn European destination.

 7. Bucharest, Romania